Consent to Let: Can I Let My House Without Telling My Lender?

 Obtaining a consent to let doesn’t necessarily mean you’ll lose the existing mortgage agreement or be out of pocket.
 In some cases, the lender may look favourably on the new occupants and grant the consent to let without additional interest rates being added.

 In this respect, your choice of tenants is important to consider.
 If they’re low earners with a bad credit rating, a consent to let is harder to come by.
 You may even be penalised more as the primary mortgage owner.
+Before renting out your property, make sure to check that the potential tenants have the right to rent in the UK, as well as references and proof of income.
+You should also draw up a tenancy agreement that sets out the rights and obligations of both parties.

-What you Need to Know About Consent to Let
+What You Need to Know About Consent to Let

 If you want to rent out your property or some of its rooms on a long-term basis, you can use consent to let to cover the in-between period while you convert your mortgage to a buy-to-let mortgage.
 Most lenders will be happy to give you temporary permission to take on tenants while still under the terms of your normal mortgage.